-a.
+- a.
 Two (2) judges shall be used for each debate in the preliminaries.
 As availability permits, three (3) judges should be used in all eliminations except for the final round.
-Five (5) judges shall be used in the final debate.
+Five (5) judges shall be used in the final debate. - b.

-- b.
 Each participating school shall provide one (1) judge per (2) teams entered as long as the tournament is flighted.
 Each participating school shall provide one (1) judge per team entered if the tournament is not flighted. - c.
 Schools, which fail to provide the required number of judges in accordance with their entries, shall be subject to disqualification of (1) Public Forum team per missing judge Judges must not be affiliated with the teams they are judging.
 All individuals used to fulfill a school's judging requirements must have graduated from high school over one year prior to the date of competition and meet one of the following criteria: - a.
 Debated at least five tournaments at the Varsity level in the entered division. - b.
 Judged at least 10 Varsity rounds in Illinois in the entered division.
 In general, judges should be specifically trained for the division they are judging in and are expected to take careful "flows"/notes of arguments made throughout the debate. - c.
 Schools that are unable to meet the judging requirements can hire a qualified judge through the IHSA Tournament Director.
 Coaches are responsible for verifying that their judges meet the criteria.
 Schools whose judges miss individual rounds shall be assessed a \$30.00 fee per round missed. - d.
 Each judge shall complete the ballot indicating the winner debater, reason(s) for the decision, appropriate speaker points for each debater, and a written critique of the debate.
-The decision as to who won the round, and the completed ballot, must be turned in to the tournament headquarters within fifteen (15) minutes after the end of the last final focus. - e.
+The decision as to who won the round, and the completed ballot, must be turned in to the tournament headquarters within fifteen (15) minutes after the end of the last final focus.

+- e.
 The judge should rate each speaker on a scale of 11-30.
 The judge needs to write a brief reason for his/her decision. - f.
 Judges shall not reveal their decisions to anyone prior to the announcement of results by the contest manager.
 All judges, including those who are school coaches, shall be available for all rounds including all elimination rounds. - g.
 Judges shall not converse with anyone, other than the debaters themselves, prior to submitting their decisions for a given round to the tournament manager. - h.
 Schools with teams in elimination rounds must maintain a representative in the tab room area until the rounds have started. - i.
+Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition. - j.
+Judges in any round must be at least four years removed from any affiliation with a team in that round.
 Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition.